Obesity

 Living Well

 Obesity affects more than 40% of U.S. adults, yet most people misunderstand it.
-It’s not simply a matter of willpower or personal failure — it’s a chronic, relapsing disease shaped by genetics, metabolism, stress, sleep, environment, and even medications.
+It’s not caused by personal choices alone — it’s a long-term medical condition shaped by many factors like genetics, metabolism, stress, sleep, environment, and certain medications.

 Carrying excess weight increases the risk of heart disease, stroke, diabetes, and certain cancers.
 But it also affects mental health, energy levels, and quality of life.
-The good news is that even small, consistent weight loss — as little as 5–10% of body weight — can dramatically improve blood pressure, cholesterol, blood sugar, and inflammation.
+Losing just 5–10% of your body weight can meaningfully improve blood pressure, cholesterol, blood sugar, and inflammation.

-This isn’t about dieting harder.
-It’s about understanding your body, building supportive habits, and creating a relationship with food and movement that lasts.
+Obesity management works best when it focuses on steady, sustainable changes that support your overall health.
+It’s about understanding your body, building supportive habits, and creating a lasting relationship with food and movement.

-Excess fat tissue (especially visceral fat around the abdomen) triggers inflammation and hormonal changes that impact blood pressure, cholesterol, and insulin sensitivity.
-Over time, this can lead to metabolic syndrome — a cluster of risk factors that significantly increases cardiovascular risk.
+Excess fat tissue, especially visceral fat around the abdomen, triggers inflammation and hormonal changes that affect blood pressure, cholesterol, and insulin sensitivity.
+These shifts can lead to metabolic syndrome, a group of conditions like high blood pressure, high blood sugar, and unhealthy cholesterol levels that raise cardiovascular risk.

 Newest Articles in